The blog that started it all

 Ladies, if you really want men to step up and become the real men you talk about, you must demand it.
 I’m not saying ask for it, I’m not saying hope for it, I’m saying demand it.
 What does that mean?
 It means you don’t settle for anything less.
 It means if you aren’t satisfied, you walk away.
 Men will rise up and meet your challenge, I promise, it’s what we do best.
 We love challenges.
 We love it when women make us step up and work.

 If you’re afraid this will leave you alone.
 First of all look in the mirror…you’re gorgeous.
 Second look at your birthday, your still a baby.
 And third look at your heavenly father.
 Don’t you think the desires of your heart are fully known?
 Don’t you think your good and loving father wants better for you than a guy who pushes your limits physically and makes you worry if he is true to only you?
-He’s got this I promise.
+God’s got this, I promise.

 In closing remember this: